BX-Coding/patch-ide/goals.md

 # Patch Project Goals

-Goal: Be the easiest way an educator can teach Python
+Goal: Increase the throughput of the in-school computing education pipeline

 ## Problem Statements

-What problems currently exist in teaching text-based programming?
+What challenges are preventing students from coding in schools?

 ### Teaching text-based coding requires too high of technical skills from educators

 **_For most teachers, CS is not their first priority_**

 Suppose an educator wants--or more likely is told to--to start facilitating a Computer Science curriculum for a text-based programming language in their classroom.
 In that case, there are many hurdles they have to overcome even to start.

 - The educator must find a way for all students to code on a technology-agnostic platform.
 - The educator must educate themselves to the point of competency in text-based programming
 - The educator must create or find a curriculum aligned with their state standards